MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Sort-Object.md

 ## DESCRIPTION

 The `Sort-Object` cmdlet sorts objects in ascending or descending order based on object property values.
-If sort properties are not included in a command, PowerShell uses default sort properties.
+If sort properties are not included in a command, PowerShell uses default sort properties, defined as the `DefaultKeyPropertySet` of the type data of the first input object, or compares the objects themselves.

 You can sort objects by a single property or multiple properties.
 Multiple properties use hash tables to sort in ascending order, descending order, or a combination of sort orders.
 Properties are